markus7017/myfiles/shelly/README.md

 - Click the device button again, the binding gets another event and creates the channels and thing changes status to ONLINE
 - Finally link the channels to the equipment in the model

-Note: During initialization the script 'oh-blu-scanner.js' gets installed and activated on the Shelly Gateway devicde.
+Note: During initialization the script 'oh-blu-scanner.js' gets installed and activated on the Shelly Gateway device.

-Every time an event is received sensors#lastUpdate and channels are updated with the reported values. device#wifiSignal indicates the Bluetooth signal stregth and gets updated when the device sends an event.
+Every time an event is received sensors#lastUpdate and channels are updated with the reported values. device#wifiSignal indicates the Bluetooth signal strength and gets updated when the device sends an event.

 The binding supports multiple Shelly Plus/Pro as gateway devices unless they are added as thing and are ONLINE.